Biden and Starmer are set to meet as Ukraine pushes to ease weapons restrictions

 WASHINGTON (AP) — Ukraine's push to ease restrictions on the use of weapons from the United States and Britain will be discussed Friday in White House talks between President Joe Biden and Prime Minister Keir Starmer.

-Ukraine wants approval to use some weapons to strike deeper into Russia and there are signs Biden might shift U.S. policy in response.
-Russian President Vladimir Putin warned that Ukraine’s use of long-range weapons would put NATO at war with Moscow.
+Ukraine and many of its supporters in the U.S. and Europe want Biden's approval to use some weapons to strike military targets deeper inside Russia, and there are signs Biden might shift U.S. policy.
+Russian President Vladimir Putin has threatened that Ukraine’s use of long-range weapons would put NATO at war with Moscow.

-While the issue is expected to be at the top of the agenda for the meeting, it appeared unlikely that Biden and Starmer would announce any policy changes at this time, according to two U.S. officials familiar with planning for the talks.
-The officials spoke on condition of anonymity because they were not authorized to discuss the private deliberations.
+Two U.S. officials familiar with discussions about the weapons said they believe Starmer will seek Biden’s approval to allow Ukraine to use British Storm Shadow missiles for expanded strikes in Russia.
+Biden's approval is needed because Storm Shadow components are made in the U.S. The officials, who spoke on condition of anonymity to share the status of private conversations, said they believed Biden would be amenable.

+No announcement on a decision was expected Friday, several U.S. officials said.

 During this week's visit to Kyiv by Secretary of State Antony Blinken and British Foreign Secretary David Lammy, Ukrainian officials renewed their pleas to use Western-provided long-range missiles against targets deeper inside Russia.